Graduate Mortgages | Get a 1:1 on your mortgage

 Five percent.
 That’s the minimum.

 If you have a ‘thin’ credit file though, that means you haven’t got much credit history, the lender may ask for a larger deposit.
 The only way to find out for sure is to get an agreement in principle.
-You can do this yourself but for it to be meaningful you should discuss your circumstances with a mortgage broker as a lender can let you get a agreement in principle with them even if you don’t meet their lending criteria.
+You can do this yourself but for it to be meaningful you should discuss your circumstances with a mortgage broker as a lender can let you get an agreement in principle with them even if you don’t meet their lending criteria.
 A broker like me, experienced in your situation, will only approach lenders you will qualify with though.

 A larger deposit will help you qualify with more lenders though and get you a lower cost mortgage overall.